Radiation therapy glossary

 Intracavitary radiation (IN-truh-KAV-uh-tair-ee): a type of internal radiation in which a radioactive source (implant) is placed in a body cavity, such as the vagina or rectum, as opposed to right into a tumor.
 Compare to interstitial radiation.

-Intraoperative radiation (IN-truh-OP-er-uh-tiv): a type of external radiation therapy used to deliver a large dose of radiation to the tumor during surgery
+Intraoperative radiation therapy (IN-truh-OP-er-uh-tiv) or IORT: a type of external radiation therapy used to deliver a large dose of radiation to the tumor during surgery

-Linear accelerator (LIN-ee-uhr ak-SELL-er-A-ter): a machine that creates high-energy radiation to treat cancers with a beam of subatomic particles called photons (FOE-tahns).
+Linear accelerator (LIN-ee-uhr ak-SELL-er-AY-ter): a machine that creates high-energy radiation to treat cancers with a beam of subatomic particles called photons (FOE-tahns).
 Also called a linac.

 Malignant (muh-LIG-nunt): cancerous; a malignant tumor or mass of cells is called cancer